Tetsuo Harada: Interbreeding

-One of Harada's adventure is particularly representative of this aspect of his work : the cycle of the Earth Weaving, a huge and protean sculpture supposed to traverse the globe and spring up from the earth bringing a message of peace; its most spectacular emergence is the Tazawako dam in Japan.
+One of Harada's adventures is particularly representative of this aspect of his work : the cycle of the Earth Weaving, a huge and protean sculpture supposed to traverse the globe and spring up from the earth bringing a message of peace; its most spectacular emergence is the Tazawako dam in Japan.

-Early Formal Experimentions
+Early Formal Experimentations

-Mineral Garden This sculpture is a 80m2 mineral garden, a signposting sculpture landscape composed of pavement, pebbles and sculpture.There is a superimposition of three granite blocks that form a five meters high culumn : In Japan, it is impossible to build such a tall and heavy sculpture because of earthquakes.In 1989, for "Hôtel des Impôts" of Saint Brieuc, Brittany region, he carves a landscape sculpture "Mineral garden" on the Earth Weaving concept.
+Mineral Garden This sculpture is a 80m2 mineral garden, a signposting sculpture landscape composed of pavement, pebbles and sculpture.There is a superimposition of three granite blocks that form a five meters high column : In Japan, it is impossible to build such a tall and heavy sculpture because of earthquakes.In 1989, for "Hôtel des Impôts" of Saint Brieuc, Brittany region, he carved a landscape sculpture "Mineral garden" on the Earth Weaving concept.
 47 tons of pink granite, totems of 5 meters, 80 m2 pavement in pink granite, pyramid, steps, ring tied with the Earth.
 Organized by the Ministry of Economy and Finance, with architect Caron in Nantes.

 HARADA, Environment-art : an art of union and relation.

-To try and grasp architecture or sculpture simply through shapes would not lead to a clear understanding of the meaning and the sensation they convey : it would amount to forget, on the one hand, that the empty space has a meaning and on the other hand, that the meaning not only lies in space as such, but also in its occupancy, in the relations that emanate from it.
+To try and grasp architecture or sculpture simply through shapes would not lead to a clear understanding of the meaning and the sensation they convey : it would amount to forgetting, on the one hand, that the empty space has a meaning and on the other hand, that the meaning not only lies in space as such, but also in its occupancy, in the relations that emanate from it.

 Fountain For the sculpture I wanted to make something welcoming, a place where the kids would play and an art piece that adults could easily INTEGRATE in their environment.
-I mixed grey granite from the Tarn and some pink "de la clarte", which blends the sculpture with its context by reference to a typical architectural pattern of Sainte Memehould : diagonal lines of brick and limestone.In 1986 He realizes a Fountain placed in the quartier des Vertes Voyes in Sainte Menehould, Champagne, France.
+I mixed grey granite from the Tarn and some pink "de la clarte", which blends the sculpture with its context by reference to a typical architectural pattern of Sainte Memehould : diagonal lines of brick and limestone.In 1986 he realizes a Fountain placed in the quartier des Vertes Voyes in Sainte Menehould, Champagne, France.
 Organized by the Ministry of Education and the City of Sainte Ménéhould.
 Directe carving in grey granite encrusted with pink granite.
 H 300 cm, basins 800 cm x 600 cm, pebbles.
 Totems H 300 cm.

-Theatral sculptureFor this sculpture I used raw materials.
+Theatrical sculptureFor this sculpture I used raw materials.
 I wanted to play with the architecture of the location, create a harmony with the surroundings, make the sculpture follow the inclination of the roof.
 It is a dry fountain, a meeting place, to welcome people of exchange and communication.
 This artwork is also on the Earth Weaving concept.
-I carved Fountain in 1989 for the high school "Highschool Basse-Goulaine" in Loire-Atlantique, France.Organized by the Ministry of Education, with architect Pélerin in Nantes.
+I carved Fountain in 1989 for the high school "Highschool Basse-Goulaine" in Loire-Atlantique, France.
+Organized by the Ministry of Education, with architect Pélerin in Nantes.
 First part : 4 blocks H 300, 250, 240, 210 cm and a square dry basin 750 x 750 cm in pink granite, for pupils to gather.